 Why Seniors Are Turning To Medical Marijuana

 The trend among seniors using medical marijuana is on the up-and-up.
-From 2006 to 2013, cannabis use among seniors increased by 250 percent.
+From 2007 to 2017, adults over the age of 65 experienced a tenfold increase in cannabis use.

 We’ve discussed the many reasons why medical marijuana can be beneficial to seniors because of their health.
 But let’s take a look at a several more reasons why seniors are turning toward medical marijuana: